When should you replace your roof?Top 4 Tips

 Other Signs Of Wear And Tear

 You don’t have to wait for leaks to appear before you consider repairs to your roof, though.
+When should you replace your roof?
 Missing, damaged, or curling shingles can all be signs of leaks to come.
 And the age of your roof itself can be a guide—homeowner’s insurance companies generally assume an asphalt shingle roof will last about 20 years, and some insurers won’t provide coverage if your roof is older than that.
 If your roof was put on by the previous owner of your home, a roofing contractor or a licensed home inspector can generally provide a rough estimate of the age, based upon the condition of the shingles.

 Even without leaks or obvious signs of damage to the roof, it can make sense to replace an out-of-warranty roof that’s more than 20 years old.
 That’s because once a leak develops, it can do serious damage to the wood sheathing beneath the shingles.
 And if that sheathing becomes warped or rotted, replacing it can add several thousand dollars to the overall cost of your new roof when you do get around to replacing it.
 The illustration below shows the different layers involved in a typical roof.